odama626/tasks/README.md

 - Notion -- man that privacy policy is scary
 - Oblivion -- another propetairy thing? paid sync?

+why are these all almost usable but they all have at least one major flaw, and why do the only tend to get worse over time?
+I was kind of fed up

+## Why another Notes and Tasks App
 I realized that there are a couple of things I want out of an appplication like this, and there are a couple of non-negotiables

-## Why another Notes and Tasks App
 - non-proprietary -- this is my data, fuck your terms of service
 - mobile and desktop
 - offline first -- I need my notes, even if I'm in the woods